 - Interested in getting more involved with our bike-friendly community?

 - Check out "ValloCycle" the first city-wide bike share in the State of Alabama!
 This program was developed to promote a healthier lifestyle and a cleaner environment through the utilization of bicycles as an alternative form of transportation.

-- Montevallo has done three walkability priority projects approved by council through 2019-2020.
-The three projects include an ADA Compliant Transition Plan, Sustainability Council Committee new construction projects and Shelby County engineers plan for reconstruction.
+- Montevallo has completed three walkability priority projects approved by council through 2019-2020.
+The three projects include: ADA Compliant Transition Plan, Sustainability Council Committee new construction projects and Shelby County engineers plan for reconstruction.

 - Selected community to participate in AGU's April 2021 Thriving Earth Exchange Community Cohort to establish a community Quality of Life Assessment.
 This assessment will determine the health impacts and financial benefits of community aspects and resources.
 Results may lead to the creation of impactful programs and the allocation of funding to address known or assessment-identified community needs.